wegc-juf/tea-indicators/internal/docs/WEGC_TEA.md

 ## General information

-All TEA related input data stored in the `/data/arsclisys/normal/clim-hydro/TEA-Indicators/` directory.
+All TEA related input data are stored in the `/data/arsclisys/normal/clim-hydro/TEA-Indicators/` directory.
 Henceforth, refered to as `<TEA-path>`.

 ## CFG files